OpenBfS/dokpool-plone/README.md

 For rapid simple testing/demonstrations we provide Dockerfiles in ./Docker as well.
 See Docker (https://www.docker.com) for further information on this Container technology.

 #### Requirements:
 If you want to start from scratch, just go on.
-If you want to use a preconfigured Dokpool, you need a zodb-Backup (created with plonebackup) of a zodb.
+If you want to use a preconfigured Dokpool, you need a zodb-Backup (created with plonebackup) of a zodb or adequate Dumps of a PostgreSQL.
 See various Dockerfiles in ./Docker that take care of this.
-Usually the zodb Backup has to be named initialELAN-backup.tgz.
 Containers using zodb/sqlite as backend run standalone using sqlite- and zope-Databases but are not recommended for production use!
-For production using a PostgreSQL-DB backend is recommended.
+For production use a PostgreSQL-DB backend is recommended.

-#### Build:
+#### Build using Docker Containers:
 FIXME
 ```sh
 $ docker build --force-rm=true -t elan5/standalone -f Dockerfile.standalone .